spryker/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/data-transformers/index.md

 There are a few common Data Transformers that are available in the UI library as separate packages:

-- [pluck](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/pluck.html) - selects and returns a nested object by path via configuration.
+- [Pluck](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/pluck.html) - selects and returns a nested object by path via configuration.
-- [lens](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/lens.html) - updates the nested object by path using another Data Transformer set up with a configuration object.
+- [Lens](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/lens.html) - updates the nested object by path using another Data Transformer set up with a configuration object.
-- [array-map](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/array-map.html) - executes another Data Transformer from the config for every object in the array.
+- [Array-map](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/array-map.html) - executes another Data Transformer from the config for every object in the array.
-- [object-map](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/object-map.html) - executes another Data Transformer from the config for each object in the object.
+- [Object-map](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/object-map.html) - executes another Data Transformer from the config for each object in the object.
-- [chain](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/chain.html) - executes another Data Transformer in sequence via configuration.
+- [Chain](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/chain.html) - executes another Data Transformer in sequence via configuration.
-- [date-parse](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/date-parse.html) - parses the string value as a Date ISO into the JS Date Object.
+- [Date-parse](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/date-parse.html) - parses the string value as a Date ISO into the JS Date Object.
-- [date-serialize](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/date-serialize.html) - serializes JS Date Object into a Date ISO string.
+- [Date-serialize](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/date-serialize.html) - serializes JS Date Object into a Date ISO string.
-- [collate](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/collate/) - sorts, filters, and paginates data based on configuration.
+- [Collate](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/collate/) - sorts, filters, and paginates data based on configuration.
 It has extra extension points:
   - [Filters](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/collate/filters/) - are services that extend the filtering.
 You need to register them via `CollateDataTransformer.withFilters()`.
 There are a few common Collate Filters that are available:
-    - [`equals`](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/collate/filters/equals.html)—filters values that are strictly equal.
-    - [`range`](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/collate/filters/range.html)—filters values that are within a number range.
-    - [`text`](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/collate/filters/text.html)—filters values that match a string.
   - [Data Configurators](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/collate/data-configurators/) - are services that allow configuring re-population data (sorting, pagination, filtering).
 These services are registered via `CollateDataTransformer.withConfigurators()`.
 There are a few common Collate Data Configurators that are available:
-    - [`table`](/docs/marketplace/dev/front-end/ui-components-library/data-transformers/collate/data-configurators/table.html)—integrates Table into Collate to re-populate the data.